Amortized Generation of Sequential Algorithmic Recourses for Black-box Models: Evaluation

 \subsection{Results}

-\Cref{tab:finalresults} shows the performance of \toolname and all the baselines on the CFE desiderata.
-We report the average validity, average proximity (separately for the numerical and categorical features), average sparsity, average data manifold distance, average adherence to causal constraints of the generated CFEs, and the average time to generate the CFEs.
+\Cref{tab:finalresults} shows the performance of \toolname and all the baselines on the recourse desiderata.
+We report the average validity, average proximity (separately for the numerical and categorical features), average sparsity, average data manifold distance, average causal constraints adherence, and the average time to generate the ARs per datapoint.

 \textbf{Answer to \RQ{1}:} As shown in \Cref{tab:finalresults}, \toolname has very high validity for all datasets.
-For Adult Income, \toolname gets the highest validity at 100\%, while for Credit Default and German Credit is achieves the second and third highest validity, respectively.
-Random and greedy approaches have a low validity in general.
-DiCE-Genetic has a validity in the high range in general, but this comes at the cost of proximity, sparsity, and data manifold distance.
-DiCE-KDTree is unable to generate CFE even for a single datapoint in all the three datasets.
-Unsurprisingly, Dice-KDTree is able to generate some CFEs when all features are deemed mutable.
-DiCE-Random achieves 100\% validity for all datasets, and just like DiCE-Genetic this comes at the cost of proximity, sparsity, and data manifold distance.
-The conclusion is similar for DiCE-Gradient's validity.
-MACE also achieves 100\% validity, but is very expensive to run.
+For Adult Income, \toolname gets the highest validity at 100\%, while for Credit Default and German Credit, it achieves the second and third highest validity, respectively.
+Random and greedy approaches have low validity in general.
+DiCE-Genetic has validity in the high range, but this comes at the cost of proximity, sparsity, and data manifold distance.
+DiCE-KDTree is unable to generate AR even for a single datapoint in all three datasets.
+DiCE-Random achieves 100\% validity for all datasets, and just like DiCE-Genetic, this comes at the cost of proximity, sparsity, and data manifold distance.
+The conclusion is similar for DiCE-Gradient's and Prototypes' validity.
+DiCE-VAE's validity is lower than 80\% for all datasets.
+MACE also achieves 100\% validity but is very expensive to run.
 Due to this, it was impractical to run MACE for the larger datasets, Adult Income and Credit Default (we show MACE run only for the German Credit dataset).
 MACE was even more expensive when the underlying classifier was a neural network, and we had to abandon that experiment.
-For the two underlying classifiers, MACE predicted `0' for 210 datapoints for logistic regression (LR) and 287 datapoints for the random forest (RF).
-MACE was supposed to generate CFEs for these datapoints.
+For the classifiers used for MACE, `0' was predicted for 210 datapoints by logistic regression (LR) and 287 datapoints by random forest (RF).
+MACE was supposed to generate ARs for these datapoints.